sn8k/CashMachiine/user_manual_2025-08-20.md

 - Ensure required variables are set in `.env`.
 - If Python raises syntax errors for imports with hyphens, replace them with underscores or use relative imports.
 - Messaging events write to `logs/messaging.log` for debugging bus traffic.
+- Risk-engine starts even if Prometheus or OpenTelemetry packages are absent; metrics and tracing are then disabled.